zaixingmao/FSA/NtupleTools/test/README.md

 #Or:
     python submit_FS.py --local --FS tt,em,mt,et --atFNAL
 ```
-3) The output file should be in your current directory with default name "myTestFile.root"
+3) The output file should be in localRunOutputs directory with default name "myTestFile.root"

 Submit Jobs
 ---------------
+Before running, remember to go to FinalStateAnalysis and source environment.sh

 For MC samples, make sure the samples you plan to run over are defined in MetaData/tuples/MiniAOD-13TeV_RunIIFall15.json

 For data samples, make sure the samples you plan to run over are defined in MetaData/tuples/MiniAOD-13TeV_Data.json